 Although only a winter season activity, humpback whale watching is another interesting activity.
-The southern-most migration point for many western Atlantic humpbacks, the whales journey to banks around the Turks and Caicos and Dominican Republic to mate and give birth.
+The southern-most migration point for many western Atlantic humpbacks, the whales journey to banks around the Turks and Caicos and the Dominican Republic to mate and give birth.

 It’s not predictable, however the opportunity to snorkel with these giant marine mammals may present itself.
 Swimming in the spectacularly blue ocean with whales is an unforgettable experience.

-Grand Turk is an excellent place to discover by car, golf car or scooter.
+Grand Turk is an excellent place to discover by rental car, golf car or scooter.
 The island is small, it’s almost impossible to get lost, there are no dangerous areas, and there are many interesting sights and beaches to find.